Vyral/kristy-moore-recruiting/_posts/2019-04-19-a-guide-to-following-up-with-your-farm-prospects.md

 If you get the sense that they’re hesitating on this point, ask, “Are you open to having another opinion about your house?”
 If they say yes, you are generally able to set an appointment with them.

 Lastly, you’ll ask to set an appointment.
 When we do this on our team, we like to give them a no-obligation consultation.
 Say something along the lines of, **“Would you like us to come by and do an accurate description of what your home would sell for?
-We can also give you tips and tricks for what to do and not to do in order to get the most money for you home.
+We can also give you tips and tricks for what to do and not to do in order to get the most money for your home.
 Additionally, we’ll let you know what you’ll have in your pocket after you pay all of your expenses.
 Does that sound helpful?”**

 Asking that last question is important because most people won’t say no; it is helpful to give them more information and to consult with them.
 Figure out whether mornings, afternoons, or evenings work best for the clients, so you know when you’ll be able to meet with them.